I Can Lick 30 Tigers Today! and Other Stories: King Looie Katz

-In the year 139, the Cat in the Hat's great-great grandfather Looie is the King of Katzen-stein.
+In the year 139, the Cat in the Hat's great-great-great-great grandfather Looie is the King of Katzen-stein.
 King Looie is very proud of his tail and prefers that it never drag behind him, so he has it cleaned in the morning and arranges for Fooie Katz to be his helper and hold up his tail to prevent it from dragging.
 However, when Fooie sees that his own tail is dragging, he decides that what's good enough for the king is good enough for him too, so he hires Kooie Katz to hold up his tail.

 The process, however, ends up repeating itself until all the cats in Katzen-stein are holding up each other's tails except for Zooie Katzen-bein, who is now the only cat without anybody to hold up his own tail.
 Finally fed up with being the only cat to have his tail dragging, Zooie slams down Prooie Katz's tail in frustration, which makes the other cats do the same thing until Fooie slams down King Looie's tail.
 From that day on, King Looie and all the other cats act "demo-catic" by holding up their own tails themselves.